HANICA-DWA/sep2021-project-opossum/README.md

 Run eslint on all .js and .jsx files for both front- and backend and fixes all automatically fixable issues.

 Both `\wcag-tool\backend` and  `\wcag-tool\chrome-extension` have their own README.md files with extra information about scripts.
 They can be found here: [chrome-extension README](./wcag-tool/chrome-extension/README.md) & [backend README](./wcag-tool/backend/README.md)

-## Deploying to the chrome store

-1. Navigate to `\wcag-tool`
-2. Run `npm run setup`
-3. Run `npm run dev`
-4. Open a chrome browser and browse to `chrome://extensions/`
-5. Make sure developer mode is checked.
-6. Click on `Load unpacked`
-7. Select the following folder `\wcag-tool\chrome-extension\dist`

-The extension should now be added to your browser and ready to use.

-> Before deploying you should make sure you built the project properly.
-This ensures you have the latest changes and the dist folder is up to date.
-More about this can be found in the [chrome-extension README](./wcag-tool/chrome-extension/README.md).

 ## Documentation